“Voice” Drum Transcription — Simon Phillips with Hiromi

 I don’t want to beat up on Han’s score too much, because it’s very impressive even with my rhythmic nitpicks.

 After 2 ½ minutes of the trio jamming, we get the solos.
 First up is a long piano solo starting in 9/4, backed by this vamp:

 I’m not kidding when I say long — it’s over 2 ½ in length just on its own!
 The solo eventually climaxes in “7”, whether you want to count it as 7/8, 7/4, or 14/8.

 The first time I heard “Voice”, I thought the solos were in 9/8.
-Putting it in 9/4 gives Simon’s playing a half–time feel.
+On the other hand, putting it in 9/4 gives Simon’s playing a half–time feel.
 Much like long time signatures, this is something I try to avoid using unless it’s the only practical way (or if I know for sure that’s how the performers counted it).

 Cutting the tempo in half to give the tune a 2 & 4 feel would have the main riff alternating between 7/8 and 13/16:

 Is that any better than half–time?
 Looking at the beams alone… probably not.

 If we do count the solos in 9/4, then it might make the most sense to count the “7” sections as 7/4.